Modern Data File Formats

 YAML documents are very vulnerable to problems.
 The format itself has a large number of features and many parts of the syntax are optional.
 Systems also sometimes extend the format with custom features.
 The complexity of the format means that humans are also more likely to add errors to YAML configuration files that they edit.

-We should use version 1.2 of the YAML format, which removes some of the problems of older versions, such as the Norway Problem.
-Unfortunately, many products accept YAML that does not strictly comply with version 1.2.
+If you need to create YAML, try to use version 1.2 of the YAML format, which removes some of the problems of older versions, such as the Norway Problem.
+Unfortunately, many products may accept or create YAML that does not strictly comply with version 1.2.

-If you need to work with YAML in Python, use ruamel.yaml.
+For Python, ruamel.yaml implements YAML 1.2.
 Avoid using PyYAML, because it only supports version 1.1 of the YAML format.

 Some types of YAML documents do have published schemas that use the JSON Schema standard, but others either have no defined schema or extend the format in ways that are not compatible with the standards.